Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 “There is no judgment against anyone who believes in him.
 But anyone who does not believe in him has already been judged for not believing in God’s one and only Son.
 (John 3:14-18)

 When Jesus says the Son of Man must be lifted up, most Bible commentators understand this to be a reference to His crucifixion.
-God the Son came for the purpose of willingly laying down his life as a sacrifice to cover the sins of those who follow (“believe in”) Him.
+God the Son came for the purpose of willingly laying down his life as a sacrifice to cover the sin debt of those who believe in Him.
 By coming back to life, He proved that He had the power over death, and the ability to be that once-and-for-all sacrifice for our sins.

 Now that we have established who Jesus is, we have evidence of His claim, and understand His purpose on earth, what do we do about it?